alireza787b/mavsdk_drone_show/README.md

 https://www.youtube.com/watch?v=SM0WtREzqqE

-my PX4 Development Youtube Playlist: https://www.youtube.com/watch?v=p0WAPgaa7Rs&list=PLVZvZdBQdm_67sRE_2xUMxYhM41z00Ciz
+My PX4 Development Youtube Playlist: https://www.youtube.com/watch?v=p0WAPgaa7Rs&list=PLVZvZdBQdm_67sRE_2xUMxYhM41z00Ciz

-[Usage:
+<h2>Usage:</h2>
-](https://www.youtube.com/watch?v=p0WAPgaa7Rs&list=PLVZvZdBQdm_67sRE_2xUMxYhM41z00Ciz)Follow the Youtube Tutorial for this project:
+Follow the Youtube Tutorial for this project:
-Link will be published soon!!
+Link will be published soon

 you can use csvCreator.py to create differnt shape setpoints. active.csv and a screenshot of drone 3D trajectory will be saved to shapes folder. next step is to run offboard_from_csv.py and see the drone following the actions.